 The holidays are traditionally a time for families to gather together from far and wide.
 For some who do not live near aging parents and who see them only during holidays and special occasions, it

-A couple of weeks ago, I mentioned an article I read recently about a study that suggested 20 percent of the tens of thousands of people in a vegetative state are able to communicate, but
+I read a study that suggested 20 percent of the tens of thousands of people in a vegetative state are able to communicate, but trapped in a body that does not allow them to do

 Search